coq-community/manifesto/README.md

   Support for older versions or the development version of Coq can be decided project by project.
-Note that supporting the development version of Coq is a requirement to get into [Coq's CI][Coq-CI], which can be interesting to get patches from Coq developers when they introduce a breaking change.
+Note that supporting the development version of Coq is a requirement to get into [Coq's CI][Coq-CI], which can be interesting to get patches from Coq developers when they introduce a breaking change (this is particularly recommended for plugins).

 - **How to remove a package?**